AeroTraj: Trajectory Planning for Fast, and Accurate 3D Reconstruction Using a Drone-based LiDAR: Evaluation

-\sysname relies on a careful parameter sensitivity analysis (in both simulation and on \textit{real-world traces}) to determine model collection flight parameters: speed, height, and orientation (\secref{s:slam-phase}).
-We have evaluated SLAM error for every combination of drone speed (ranging from 0.5~m/s to 3~m/s), distance from building (10~m to 40~m) and orientation (parallel to perpendicular).
-We present a subset of these results for space reasons.
-For these experiments, we use the trajectory described in \figref{fig:mod_total}.
-We report the average numbers for each experiment.
+\sysname determines model collection flight parameters with a parameter sweep in simulation and on \textit{real-world traces} (\secref{s:slam-phase}).
+In simulations, we evaluated SLAM error for every combination of drone speed (0.5~m/s to 3~m/s), distance from building (10~m to 40~m), and LiDAR orientation (ranging from parallel to perpendicular).